Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Sounds... fun."

 "It’ll be Daar himself who quizzes you on them.
-To say he’s invested in your development, seeing as how you’ll be in command of people he *deeply* loves…"
+To say he’s invested in your development, seeing as how you’ll be in command of people he *deeply* loves..."

 "...Well, fuck *me.* Actually, on that note: what exactly *is* his status with this team?"